kpblcaoo/llmstruct/docs/hybrid_log.md

 2025-05-21 18:00:30,034 - INFO - Querying in grok mode with prompt: Summarize struct.json
 2025-05-21 18:00:41,200 - INFO - Grok query successful
 2025-05-21 18:00:41,201 - INFO - Generated llm_response.json
+2025-05-21 18:42:14,910 - INFO - Grok API key: xai-hZhlK8cWlv3KFmgSHEQL0fBtieVvBXDcIC9zjgYLK2m6Z8j0Dyl4gzhjCMFls75xVIR24EACfxgdBts2
+2025-05-21 18:42:14,911 - INFO - Querying in grok mode with prompt: read only struct.json and tell me using no more then 100 words and evaluate its potential usefulness for tasks with code
+2025-05-21 18:42:17,938 - INFO - Grok query successful
+2025-05-21 18:42:17,939 - INFO - Generated llm_response.json
+2025-05-21 19:34:31,215 - INFO - Grok API key: xai-hZhlK8cWlv3KFmgSHEQL0fBtieVvBXDcIC9zjgYLK2m6Z8j0Dyl4gzhjCMFls75xVIR24EACfxgdBts2
+2025-05-21 19:34:31,215 - INFO - Querying in grok mode with prompt: does the project - refer to src/llm_client.py and src/cli.pi - have capabilties to read write files too?
+2025-05-21 19:34:56,406 - INFO - Grok query successful
+2025-05-21 19:34:56,407 - INFO - Generated llm_response.json
+2025-05-21 19:44:22,059 - INFO - Grok API key: xai-hZhlK8cWlv3KFmgSHEQL0fBtieVvBXDcIC9zjgYLK2m6Z8j0Dyl4gzhjCMFls75xVIR24EACfxgdBts2
+2025-05-21 19:44:22,059 - INFO - Querying in grok mode with prompt: does the project - you can read ./src/llm_client.py and ./src/cli.pi in my project - have capabilties to read write files too? no more than 80 words please
+2025-05-21 19:44:24,493 - INFO - Grok query successful
+2025-05-21 19:44:24,494 - INFO - Generated llm_response.json
+2025-05-21 20:04:28,633 - INFO - Grok API key: xai-hZhlK8cWlv3KFmgSHEQL0fBtieVvBXDcIC9zjgYLK2m6Z8j0Dyl4gzhjCMFls75xVIR24EACfxgdBts2
+2025-05-21 20:04:28,634 - INFO - Querying in grok mode with prompt: compare the token usage and give a short evaluation of struct.json by completing the next task with and without usage of struct.json(you can access it): does the project - you can read .py in my project and subfolders - have capabilties to read write files too? use no more than 150 words in answer
+2025-05-21 20:04:32,719 - INFO - Grok query successful
+2025-05-21 20:04:32,721 - INFO - Generated llm_response.json
+2025-05-21 20:05:59,594 - INFO - Grok API key: xai-hZhlK8cWlv3KFmgSHEQL0fBtieVvBXDcIC9zjgYLK2m6Z8j0Dyl4gzhjCMFls75xVIR24EACfxgdBts2
+2025-05-21 20:05:59,594 - INFO - Querying in grok mode with prompt: compare the token usage and give a short evaluation of struct.json by completing the next task with and without usage of struct.json(you can access it): does the project - you can read .py in my project and subfolders - have capabilties to read write files too? use no more than 150 words in answer. try to give me a correct evaluation with numbers and metrics, if you can
+2025-05-21 20:06:03,661 - INFO - Grok query successful
+2025-05-21 20:06:03,662 - INFO - Generated llm_response.json
+2025-05-21 21:09:37,330 - INFO - Grok API key: xai-hZhlK8cWlv3KFmgSHEQL0fBtieVvBXDcIC9zjgYLK2m6Z8j0Dyl4gzhjCMFls75xVIR24EACfxgdBts2
+2025-05-21 21:09:37,330 - INFO - Querying in grok mode with prompt: compare the token usage and give a short evaluation of struct.json by completing the next task with and without usage of struct.json(you can access it): does the project - you can read .py in my project and subfolders - have capabilties to read write files too? use no more than 150 words in answer. try to give me a correct evaluation with numbers and metrics, if you can. write the answer to ./tmp/SUCCESS.md in human readable format
+2025-05-21 21:09:42,586 - INFO - Grok query successful
+2025-05-21 21:09:42,587 - INFO - Generated llm_response.json
+2025-05-21 21:12:31,271 - INFO - Grok API key: xai-hZhlK8cWlv3KFmgSHEQL0fBtieVvBXDcIC9zjgYLK2m6Z8j0Dyl4gzhjCMFls75xVIR24EACfxgdBts2
+2025-05-21 21:12:31,271 - INFO - Querying in grok mode with prompt: inspect ./src and use the script capabilities to write an answer to ./tmp/SUCCESS.md. if you cannot do it, tell me straight. no more than 20 words
+2025-05-21 21:13:23,274 - INFO - Grok query successful
+2025-05-21 21:13:23,275 - INFO - Generated llm_response.json
+2025-05-21 21:15:19,701 - INFO - Generated ./struct.json
+2025-05-21 21:18:07,007 - INFO - Grok API key: xai-hZhlK8cWlv3KFmgSHEQL0fBtieVvBXDcIC9zjgYLK2m6Z8j0Dyl4gzhjCMFls75xVIR24EACfxgdBts2
+2025-05-21 21:18:07,007 - INFO - Querying in anthropic mode with prompt: compare the token usage and give a short evaluation of struct.json by completing the next task with and without usage of struct.json(you can access it): does the project - you can read .py in my project and subfolders - have capabilties to read write files too? use no more than 150 words in answer
+2025-05-21 21:18:15,026 - INFO - Anthropic query successful
+2025-05-21 21:18:15,027 - INFO - Generated llm_response.json
+2025-05-21 21:20:12,191 - INFO - Grok API key: xai-hZhlK8cWlv3KFmgSHEQL0fBtieVvBXDcIC9zjgYLK2m6Z8j0Dyl4gzhjCMFls75xVIR24EACfxgdBts2
+2025-05-21 21:20:12,191 - INFO - Querying in grok mode with prompt: inspect ./src and help me with a script which would let me communicate with you in interactive mode
+2025-05-21 21:24:22,279 - INFO - Grok API key: xai-hZhlK8cWlv3KFmgSHEQL0fBtieVvBXDcIC9zjgYLK2m6Z8j0Dyl4gzhjCMFls75xVIR24EACfxgdBts2
+2025-05-21 21:24:22,279 - INFO - Querying in grok mode with prompt: inspect ./src and help me with a script which would let me communicate with you in interactive mode. your answer will be written to llm_response.json by script itself, make sure it will be properly formatted. please only the script itself and instructions of installation and usage or answer that you can't if it's true. use the struct.json contextually
+2025-05-21 21:24:39,401 - INFO - Grok query successful
+2025-05-21 21:24:39,402 - INFO - Generated llm_response.json
+2025-05-21 21:32:56,998 - WARNING - Review command not implemented yet (TSK-096)
+2025-05-21 21:53:33,926 - INFO - Grok API key: xai-hZhlK8cWlv3KFmgSHEQL0fBtieVvBXDcIC9zjgYLK2m6Z8j0Dyl4gzhjCMFls75xVIR24EACfxgdBts2
+2025-05-21 21:59:34,157 - INFO - Grok API key: xai-hZhlK8cWlv3KFmgSHEQL0fBtieVvBXDcIC9zjgYLK2m6Z8j0Dyl4gzhjCMFls75xVIR24EACfxgdBts2
+2025-05-21 21:59:45,741 - INFO - Generating folder structure for F:\projects\llmstruct\./src
+2025-05-21 21:59:45,763 - INFO - Found 21 items in F:\projects\llmstruct\./src
+2025-05-21 22:38:50,989 - INFO - Grok API key: xai-hZhlK8cWlv3KFmgSHEQL0fBtieVvBXDcIC9zjgYLK2m6Z8j0Dyl4gzhjCMFls75xVIR24EACfxgdBts2